Put your money to good work

 How can Green Pastures pay up to 5% interest?

 Green Pastures’ financial model is based on purchasing property for Partners, who provide homes and support for the homeless.
-We ensure an annual rental income of a minimum of 9%* of the total outlay of each property (purchase price, legal fees and upgrades) at 85% occupancy.
+We ensure an annual rental income of a minimum of 9%* of the total outlay of each property (purchase price, legal fees and upgrades).
 Before purchasing a property, Green Pastures will check that rental income is available through Housing Benefit (or alternative sustainable funding) before proceeding to purchase a property. *Breakdown of the 9%: Capital & Investor Interest Payments 5%, Operational Costs 2.5%, Maintenance & Insurance 1%, Write-Offs 0.5%.
 Green Pastures has operated under this model since 2007 and it has been sufficiently robust to enable significant growth in this work housing those in need through the economic downturns & Housing Benefit cuts.

 What is a ‘Community Benefit Society’?